lit/lit/docs/_guide/03-styling-templates.md

 slug: styling-templates
 ---

-lit-html just renders HTML; you can style HTML created with lit-html like any other HTML, using CSS.
-How you apply styles to lit-html templates depends on how you're using it—for example, if you're using lit-html inside a component system like LitElement, you can follow the patterns used by that component system.
+lit-html focuses on one thing: rendering HTML.
+How you apply styles to the HTML lit-html creates depends on how you're using it—for example, if you're using lit-html inside a component system like LitElement, you can follow the patterns used by that component system.

 In most cases you should **not** use lit-html bindings inside a style sheet.
 It's more efficient to use lit-html bindings to manipulate the `class` and `style` attributes.